-Jack-o-lanterns and other types of decorative pumpkins are a fun part of the season, but what do you do with them when the season ends, or when they start to look less than fresh?
-In some areas, you can set discarded pumpkins with your yard waste for the city to collect, but if you’re looking for a more eco-friendly option then why not compost them?
-We’ll walk you through the dos and don’ts of composting your jack-o-lanterns, to help you get started.
+Decorative pumpkins are a fun part of autumn, but what do you do with them when the season ends?
+In some areas, you can set discarded pumpkins with your yard waste for the city to collect.
+But if you’re looking for a more eco-friendly option, why not compost them?
+To help you get started on composting after the scary season, we’ll walk you through the dos and don’ts of composting pumpkins.

 Pumpkins are a great source of nitrogen and moisture for your compost bin.
-Pumpkins are also chock full of vitamins, which are great for people and plants.
-However, an important thing to keep in mind is that pumpkins that have been used for jack-o-lanterns also have the potential to add candle wax, glitter, paint, or other decorative elements that you don’t want in your compost.
+Pumpkins are also chock-full of vitamins, which are great for people and plants.
+However, it’s an important thing to keep in mind that you don’t want to compost pumpkins that have had candle wax in them or glitter, paint, or other decorative elements.

-If you plan on composting your pumpkin, you can save yourself some time and effort before you even begin carving by only using biodegradable decorations on your jack-o-lantern.
+If you plan on composting your pumpkin, you can save yourself some time and effort before you even begin carving by only using biodegradable decorations.
 Don’t worry if you’ve already used non-compostable decorations, though.
-You can still compost your pumpkin if you scrape or carve off the areas that have the paint, glitter, or other substance on them!
+You can still compost your pumpkin if you scrape or carve off the areas that have paint, glitter, or other finishes on them!

-You can remove all the seeds from your pumpkin (which you may have already done, if you’re composting a jack-o-lantern!) and toss them, but there are other ways you can use the seeds.
+You can remove all the seeds from your pumpkin (which you may have already done) and toss them, but there are other ways you can use the seeds.
 Pumpkin seeds are edible, and roasted seeds are a popular fall snack.
 You can also compost the seeds after boiling them if you want the nutritional benefits of the seeds without the volunteer sprouts.

 We’ve already touched on removing any candle wax, glitter, or paint from your pumpkins, but there are a few other things you can do to make your pumpkin easier to compost.
-Pumpkins break down more quickly and easily in smaller pieces.
+Pumpkins break down more quickly and easily when they’re cut into smaller pieces.
 You can break your pumpkin apart in any way you’d like.
 If you want to be sure every piece ends up in your compost, you can smash it while it’s in a bag or already in your compost bin.
-This is a fun part of the process to involve any kids you may have in, or, if you’d rather, you can round up a few friends and have a pumpkin smashing contest.
+This is a fun part of the process where you can involve kids or friends in a pumpkin-smashing contest!

 Once you’ve got your pumpkin in the bin, be sure to mix it in well or cover it over with leaves.
 If you don’t have a compost bin, you can still compost your pumpkin!
 Simply spread the pumpkin chunks over your garden instead of in the bin and add a layer of leaves or soil over them.

-You certainly can add pumpkin to worm bins.
+You certainly can add pumpkin to your garden worm bins.
 In fact, worms seem to really enjoy pumpkin!
-It’s sweet, high in nutrients, and is easy for them to eat and digest.
-Similar to composting, be sure to remove any and all candle wax, glitter, or paint before you add your jack-o-lantern to your worm bin.
+It’s sweet, high in nutrients, and easily digestible.
+Similar to composting, be sure to remove any and all candle wax, glitter, or paint before you add your pumpkin to your worm bin.
 Otherwise, there’s very little prep.
 You can set your whole pumpkin in the bin, or break it into pieces to speed things up.
-If you have multiple pumpkins, or one large pumpkin and a very small worm bin, you might want to consider freezing some of your pumpkin for later.
+If you have multiple pumpkins or one large pumpkin and a very small worm bin, you might want to consider freezing some pumpkin for later use.

 There’s no need for your pumpkins to go to waste once the season is over.
 Instead, let your garden benefit from the nutrients your pumpkin can offer by composting them.
-No matter what your composting set up is like, there’s a way to incorporate jack-o-lanterns back into your garden.
+No matter what your composting setup is like, there’s a way to incorporate pumpkins back into your garden.
 Just be sure to remove the seeds first, unless you want to grow pumpkins again next year!